Rahul Akerkar

 Rahul Akerkar is an Indian chef, restaurateur and the founder of Indigo, a Mumbai restaurant credited with introducing the concept of European fine-dining in the city, when it opened in 1999.
 In the 1990s nascent Indian restaurant industry, Akerkar was among the first Indian chefs and restaurateurs, working outside the Indian five-star hotel industry, to introduce independent fine-dining restaurants in India and focus on carefully sourced ingredients and high quality service.

 In April 2019, Akerkar opened his new restaurant, Qualia, in Lower Parel, Mumbai.

 Early life and education

 Akerkar was born to a German-American mother and an Indian father in Mumbai.
 Akerkar went to the all-boys boarding school The Doon School in Dehradun.
 He went on to study Biology and Chemical Engineering at Franklin & Marshall College, followed by a master's in Biochemical Engineering at Columbia University.
 Throughout college in the United States, Akerkar worked in American kitchens in various capacities: dishwasher, server and chef.
+His sister is the renowned theater and television actress Avantika Akerkar.